EvertonDomAme/Projeto-Crud-Super-Carros/README.md

 ## Project

-This is a repository that contains an Dragon Ball characters guide presenting the base foundations of CRUD operation using React as Frontend interface to an existing Backend.
+This is a repository that contains an Super Cars guide presenting the base foundations of CRUD operation using React as Frontend interface to an existing Backend.

 ## Run